- Kids days out

 Over 120cm (40 rides)

-We ate at the Diner in the Tornado Springs Area – As you would expect the food was expensive.
+Yes you can!
+Unfortunately we weren’t that organised and so got to sample the extortionate theme park prices!
+We ate at the Diner in the Tornado Springs Area.
 Burgers and hot dogs were around £11 each and mini basket meals for kids were around £7.
 I’ve attached the menu below to give you an idea of prices.
+To be honest, we’ve seen a lot worse in terms of theme parks overcharging.

 Naturally the park is very well set up for families.